 Students must maintain a cumulative GPA of 2.0 or higher to graduate from SLCC.
 Cumulative GPA is recalculated after final grades are posted at the end of each academic term (semester).
 If at any point in time a student’s cumulative GPA falls below 2.0, they will be required to participate in academic advising and planning activities as described below.

-- Good Academic Standing - A student with a cumulative GPA at or above 2.0 is in Good Academic Standing.
+- Good Academic Standing: A student whose cumulative GPA is at or above 2.0 is in Good Academic Standing.

-- Academic Warning - A student whose cumulative GPA falls below 2.0 will initially be placed on Academic Warning.
-They will receive a written warning, and a registration hold will be placed on their account.
-They will not be able to register for additional classes until the hold is removed by an academic advisor after they participate in an advising session.
-Once their cumulative GPA is back above 2.0, they return to Good Academic Standing.
+- Academic Warning: A student whose cumulative GPA falls below 2.0 for the first time is placed on Academic Warning.
+They will receive a written warning and a registration hold will be placed on their account.
+They will need to contact their Academic Advisor to have the hold removed.

-- Academic Probation – Following the second consecutive term that a student’s cumulative GPA falls below 2.0, they will be placed on Academic Probation.
-They will receive a written notification, and a registration hold will be placed on their account.
-They will not be able to register for additional classes until they have completed an appeal process, which begins by meeting with an academic advisor.
-The advisor will work with the student to create and approve a plan for returning to Good Academic Standing, including a proposed class schedule and academic improvement plan.
-The student will also submit a statement indicating what they will change in order to ensure their academic success.
-Once a student’s plan has been approved by the appropriate academic advisor, the registration hold will be removed.
+- Academic Probation: A student whose term and cumulative GPA fall below a 2.0 for the third time will be placed on Academic Probation.
+They will receive a written notification and a registration hold will be placed on their account.
+They will meet with a designated Academic Standards Advisor to discuss in depth strategies to return to Good Academic Standing and develop a course plan which may include reduced credit hours, retaking classes, and/or taking college success courses.
+The student will also submit a written statement indicating what they will change in order to ensure their academic success.
+Once a student’s plan has been approved by the Academic Standards Advisor, the registration hold will be removed.

 Additional Requirements for Financial Aid